 Specialist support, tailored to your needs

 We understand how distressing it can be to see how a terminal illness is affecting a loved one.
-That’s where we can help, providing specialist support with the day-to-day things so your family can make the most of your time together.
+This is where we can help, providing specialist support with the day-to-day things so your family can make the most of your time together.

-Whether you are looking for a full-time live in, or a visiting carer for those times when you need some extra help, we provide the full range of care services for palliative care.
-For personal care, support with pain management, administering medication, cooking meals or sharing memories over a cup of tea, our support covers whatever you need.
+Whether you are looking for a full-time live-in CAREGiver who can support your loved one with personal care, administering medication and cooking meals or a visiting CAREGiver for those times when you need some extra help or some companionship, we provide the full range of care services for palliative care.

-As well as being Worcestershire’s only 'Outstanding' rated Care Quality Commission home care provider we are registered providers with the NHS, Continuing healthcare and District Nursing teams and regularly work alongside St Richards Hospice staff, and we’re usually able to provide fast-track palliative care.
+As well as being one of Warwickshire’s Care Quality Commission registered home care providers we are registered providers with the NHS, Continuing healthcare and District Nursing teams and regularly work alongside local Hospice staff, and we are usually able to provide fast-track palliative care.

 Palliative care is specialised care for people with serious or terminal illnesses.
 The support focuses on providing relief from the symptoms, pain and stress of a serious illness.
 The goal is to improve the quality of life for both the patient and their family.